well-typed/eventlog-live/README.md

 The Docker Compose configuration in [`dockerfiles/eventlog-live-otelcol/docker-compose-external.yml`](dockerfiles/eventlog-live-otelcol/docker-compose-external.yml) sets up the same infrastructure used in the demo without the example program.
 To use it, follow these steps:

-1. Start the Grafana container:
+1. Start the containers with the OpenTelemetry Collector, Prometheus, and Grafana:

     ```sh
     docker compose -f dockerfiles/eventlog-live-otelcol/docker-compose-external.yaml up --build -d